mag0127/dev_RNAseq/README.md

 If using a GFF3 file for genome indexing rather than the default GTF file, the option `--sjdbGTFtagExonParentTranscript Parent` is added to the script

 To run Genome_Index, all common and handler-specific variables must be defined within the configuration file.
-Once the variables have been defined, Genome_Index can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+Once the variables have been defined, Genome_Index can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq_RNAseq`)
-`./Sunflower_RNAseq.sh Genome_Index Config`
+`./dev_RNAseq.sh Genome_Index Config`
 where `Config` is the full file path to the configuration file.

 You will use the contents of the output (directory specified in the Config file) for the next step